tundish/blathnaid/blathnaid/tale/chapters.rst

 Packing
 -------

-He picked out a woollen blanket to sleep in, which he laid out before the fire so the damp would drive away.
+He picked out a woollen blanket to sleep in, which he laid before the fire to drive off the damp.
 He found a leather bottle, which he warmed up and replenished with wax.
 He had some kindling, a blade, a flint, and a can with a lid so he could boil up water.